-All food and drink must be consumed in the Cyber Café and Dining Hall only.
-No food is to be taken or eaten outside.
-Students must be seated in the Cyber Café or Dining Hall All rubbish must be placed in the bins provided to keep the school a clean and tidy environment Students must keep to the designated outside area
+- All food and drink must be consumed in the Cyber Café or Dining Hall only.
+No food is to be taken, or eaten, outside.
+Students must be seated in the Cyber Café or Dining Hall - All rubbish must be placed in the bins provided to keep the school a clean and tidy environment - Students must keep to the designated outside area - Weather permitting, students should go outside once they have finished eating.